medo64/Medo.Uuid7/README.md

   across different systems or instances.
 * Unlike System.Guid in .NET 9, implements monotonicity counter and not just random bits (helps with ordered inserts into database).
+* Optimized for high performance UUID version 7 creation.
+* Minimum memory allocations for most common use cases.
 * Multiple string representations: In addition to the standard UUID string formatting, library also offers ID22 and ID25 string conversions.
 * Wide compatibility: Support for .NET Standard 2.0 makes this library